 It is not only necessary to know that the light is ‘ON’ or ‘OFF’, but also that it is exhibiting the correct character/code and that the range of the light is achieved.
 If any of these conditions are not met a main light fail signal should be transmitted, which may be derived from monitoring the lamp current, the light output from a photocell and in the case of a lamp-changer an ‘out of position’ indication.

 Failure of the optic rotation drives and hence light character should automatically cause the main light to extinguish and the emergency light to illuminate.
-This in turn should cause a ‘nav light fail’ signal to be transmitted.
+As a consequence this should cause a ‘nav light fail’ signal to be transmitted.

 To enhance the capability for interoperability within RCMS from different suppliers, the following two-bit minimum logic level interface specification inspired by IALA recommendation A-126 is proposed for smart lanterns.